-Editor's note: Capability negotiation between UE and network for the features introduced for discontinuous network coverage for satellite access is FFS.

-If the UE is able to determine its own UE out-of-coverage period, and decides to remain in no service the following applies:
+If the UE and AMF indicate support for "Unavailability Period Support" and the UE is able to determine its own UE out-of-coverage period, and decides to remain in no service the following applies:

-- the UE triggers the Mobility Registration Update procedure to inform the network of its UE out-of-coverage period, as described in clause 5.4.1.4.
+- the UE triggers a Mobility Registration Update procedure to inform the network of its UE out-of-coverage period using the Start of the Unavailability Period and/or the Unavailability Period Duration, as described in clause 5.4.1.4.

-Editor's note: It is FFS whether the UE can also indicate how long it will be available before the unavailability period starts.

-Editor's note: Whether Support of Unavailability Period (see clause 5.4.1.4) can be used directly without updates is to be determined.

-Editor's note: How the procedure of UE sending out-of-coverage period will be affected if the Satellite coverage availability information that is sent to the UE is not standardised is FFS.

-If the UE is not able to determine its own UE out-of-coverage period but can determine that it is about to lose coverage, the following applies:
+If the UE and AMF indicate support for "Unavailability Period Support" and at the specific time the UE is not able to determine its own UE out-of-coverage period but can determine that it is about to lose coverage, the following applies:

-- The UE triggers the Mobility Registration Update procedure and indicates that the UE is about to lose coverage due to discontinuous coverage but does not provide a UE out-of-coverage period.
+- The UE triggers a Mobility Registration Update procedure as described in clause 5.4.1.4 and indicates that the UE is about to lose coverage due to discontinuous coverage but does not provide a UE out-of-coverage period.